slsa-framework/slsa/docs/get-started.md

                 <div class="bg-white h-full rounded-lg p-10">
                     <p class="h4 font-bold mb-6">Overview<p>
                     <p>
-                        This guide will help you achieve Level 1, and it should take less than a couple of hours for an individual project.
+                        This guide will help you achieve Level 1, and it should take less than two hours for an individual project.
 The goals is to:
                     <ul class="list-disc my-6 pl-6">
                         <li>Automate your builds</li>
                         <li>Produce provenance data</li>